spcnvdr/vigenerePy/README.md

 letter of the keyword.

-This project is a simple implementation of the Vigenere Cipher as a Python 3.x class.
+This project is an implementation of the Vigenere Cipher as a Python 3.x class.
 It is meant to be easy to use, read, and modify.
 Valid passwords must be at least one letter long and contain only letters.
 Numbers and symbols are ignored.
 Also, passwords are case insensitive.
 Symbols and numbers